- Persons with disabilities can work in mainstream work environments, with job support and accommodations where

-For information on funding support, training and other resources for employers, training providers and job coaches, please refer to SG Enable’s Disability Employment website.
+For information on funding support, training and other resources for employers, training providers and disability employment professionals, please

 For information on sheltered workshops and other adult care services, please click on the Service Directory.

 individual the dignity of earning his own keep, and a sense of fulfilment that comes from using his skills and

 Both models involve competitive work done in integrated work settings, but differ in the level of accommodation and

 Preparing for work - Students in SPED schools

 Post-school planning begins many years before graduation, when the student is 13-14 years

-SG Enable works with selected SPED schools on the School-to-Work Transition Programme (S2W) and other work prep initiatives such as Job Shadowing Day.
-The S2W programme is a structured nine-month programme for fresh SPED graduates, which
+SG Enable works with participating SPED schools on the School-to-Work (S2W) Transition Programme and other work preparation initiatives such as Job Shadowing Day.
+The S2W programme is a structured programme of up to 2 years for fresh SPED graduates, which

 Some students with disabilities will go on the vocational track in special education settings.
 Metta School, APSN Delta Senior School and Mountbatten Vocational School offer vocational education

 Other post-school options for SPED students are sheltered workshops and day care centres.